tanvir-git/odoo-documentation/content/applications/finance/expenses.rst

   * Cost: 0.0

-Don't forget to set an expense tax on each expense type (and an account if you use Odoo Accounting).
+Don't forget to set an expense tax on each expense type (and an account if you use CoquiAPPs Accounting).
 It's usually a good practice to use a tax that is configured with :ref:`Tax Included in Price <taxes/included-in-price>`.
 That way, employees report expenses with